athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Kobold Scout.md

 Most kobolds encountered outside of a well-defended warren or lair are kobold scouts, those trained for stalking and hunting.
-They’re also often in the thick of the fighting when a warren is invaded, buying time for their comrades to set up various traps and deadfalls.
+They're also often in the thick of the fighting when a warren is invaded, buying time for their comrades to set up various traps and deadfalls.

 * * *